elarielcl/MinimalistBT-CST/README.md

  ...
  ```

- BTCSTLCSA presents the same interface except that it does not require the sa_rate in the construction (since it does not use SA sampling).
+ BTCSTLCSA and BTCSTLCSALCSA present the same interface except that it does not require the sa_rate in the construction (since it does not use SA sampling).

  # Contact
  Any error, improvement or suggestion you can write me to `elarielcl` at Gmail.